sprky0/python/README.md

-# Python Project Setup Guide (macOS) - Avoiding "Externally-Managed-Environment" Errors
+# Python Project Setup Guide (macOS)

-This guide provides a comprehensive, beginner-friendly approach to setting up Python projects on macOS, specifically addressing and avoiding the "externally-managed-environment" error.
+This guide is intended for setting up Python projects on macOS, specifically addressing and avoiding the "externally-managed-environment" error.
 This error makes me want to punch myself in the face everytime I see it by accident, so here's a guide for me to avoid doing that particular thing.

-**Understanding the Error**
+## "Externally-Managed-Environment" Errors

+### Understanding the Error

 The "externally-managed-environment" error occurs when you attempt to install Python packages using `pip` directly into your system's Python installation. macOS restricts modifications to this system Python for stability and security.
 This certainly makes sense and I'm only /somewhat/ burned up about it.

-**The Solution: Virtual Environments**
+### The Solution: Virtual Environments

 Virtual environments create isolated Python environments, preventing conflicts and ensuring project dependencies are managed correctly.

-**Step-by-Step Instructions**
+## Step-by-Step Instructions

 1.  **Install Python (Recommended via Homebrew):**